tomeichlersmith/hps-env/README.md

 ```

 This shell isn't as pretty as well integrated with the host as the one produced by distrobox;
 however, it is still functional.
+(Note: `apptainer` is the new name for `singularity` and has
+the same CLI - if your system only has the older version named `singularity` simply use the same
+subcommands but with `singularity`).